bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 ???

-When input data flows through the network, and a prediction is made, we call it the forward pass, or a feed forward network.
-Each neuron in a network is learning to recognize a specific feature of the input image.
+Here's what a standard neural network looks like.
+They are organized as stacked layers of neurons, with connections between them.
+Each of these connections has a numerical weight that represents how strong the connection is, and these are what we need to learn as part of the training process.

-Neurons in earlier layers are learning low-level features like edges, while later layers progress to learning higher level features, like noses, ears, tails, then heads/bodies.
+Our input image is fed into the network from the left and the data flows through the neurons and connections until a prediction is made at the end.
+Earlier layers learn abstract features like edges of the image, while later layers learn more specific features like noses, ears, tails.
-At the end, it is fed through a final layer that does classification based on what features it has most strongly detected.
+Here you can see the network has predicted the image is a dog with 91% confidence.

 ---